Davilla (plant): Species known

 The genus is accepted by United States Department of Agriculture and the Agricultural Research Service, they accept 2 species; Davilla nitida (Vahl) Kubitzki and Davilla rugosa Poir.

 Distribution and habitat

 Its native range is between Mexico and tropical America.
-It is found in the countries of; Belize, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Ecuador, French Guiana, Guatemala, Guyana, Honduras, Jamaica, Mexico, Nicaragua, Panamá, Paraguay, Peru, Suriname, Trinidad-Tobago and Venezuela.
+It is found in the countries of; Belize, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Ecuador, French Guiana, Guatemala, Guyana, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago and Venezuela.

 The greatest Davilla species diversity is located in Brazil, up to 12 species can be found in the Atlantic Forest of Brazil.

 Habitat

 It is found in moist or wet forests, often in hilly pine forests.
 Also in forest clearings and borders.

 It grows at altitudes of 350–450 m above sea level.

 Uses

 Davilla elliptica and Davilla nitida as well as Alchornea glandulosa (a tree species), have properties that could be used in the treatment of peptic ulcers.
 The leaves of Davilla elliptica have been used in folk medicine to treat diseases such as inflammation and other ulcers.